1And he entered and was passing through Jericho.

 19And he said to him also, ‘And you are to be over five cities.’

-20And another came, saying, ‘Lord, see, here is your mina, which I kept laid up in a handkerchief,
+20And another came, saying, ‘Lord, see, here is your mina, which I kept stored away in a handkerchief,

 21for I was afraid of you because you are a tough man to deal with.
 You take up that what you have not laid down, and reap what you did not sow.’